 The textbook, Major Problems in American Business History, contains many primary sources.
 Also, use FLITE's subscription databases to find primary sources.
 Access the databases from off-campus by logging in with your MyFSU username and password.

-Full text digitized pages from over 4,700 publications from Europe, the U.S., the United Kingdom, Canada, and New Zealand from 1543-1945 on suffrageism, feminism, and daily life in the English-speaking world.
+Digitized pages of over 4,000 publications from Europe, the U.S., the United Kingdom, Canada, and New Zealand from 1543-1945 on suffrage, feminism, and daily life in the English-speaking world.

 Manuscript, printed, and visual primary source materials from over twenty key libraries and more than a dozen companies and trade organizations around the world depicting the history of fifteen major commodities and examining the ways that they have changed the world.
 Commodities include chocolate, coffee, cotton, fur, opium, oil, porcelain, silver and gold, spices, sugar, tea, timber, tobacco, wheat, and wine and spirits.

-Citations for over 500,000 U.S. government documents, including Congressional reports, hearings, debates, records, judiciary materials, and documents issued by executive departments from 1976 to present.
+Citations for millions of U.S. government documents, including Congressional reports, hearings, debates, records, judiciary materials, and documents issued by executive departments from 1976 to present.

-Digitized images of the pages of 1,100 American special interest and general magazines, literary and professional journals, and children’s and women’s magazines published from colonial days to the dawn of the 20th century.
+Digitized pages of over 1,240 American special interest and general magazines, literary and professional journals, and children’s and women’s magazines published from colonial days to the dawn of the 20th century.